ckorgial/xAI-CAAE/README.md

 This repository was created with the aim of incorporating an Explanatory System in the Conditional Adversarial Autoencoder (CAAE).
 The main source of inspiration was the paper [Age Progression/Regressionby Conditional Adversarial Autoencoder](https://openaccess.thecvf.com/content_cvpr_2017/html/Zhang_Age_ProgressionRegression_by_CVPR_2017_paper.html) proposed by (Zhang, Song, et al.).
 Moreover, the paper [xAI-GAN: Enhancing Generative Adversarial Networks via Explainable AI Systems](https://arxiv.org/abs/2002.10438) proposed by (Nagisetyy, Graves, et al.) formed the base of adding xAI methods in CAAE.
 Endly, thanks to Mattan Serry and the [AgeProgression](https://github.com/mattans/AgeProgression) work, we devoloped our code in PyTorch.

+# Our Paper

+This repo contains the codes of the proposed xAI-CAAE described in the Face Aging by Explainable Conditional Adversarial Autoencoders paper.
+The paper was accepted to the Journal of Imaging - MDPI.

 # Dataset

 The dataset we used for training was the CACD + UTKFace which consists of 21267 images in 7 age classes.
 FGNET with 1002 images used for the test purpose.
 The data folder can be downloaded through [Google Drive](https://drive.google.com/drive/folders/1AvYtsiAiZaO611AMGBK8fSFCqrUlBOOf?usp=sharing).